schochastics/graphlayouts/cran-comments.md

-# Update from 0.8.4 to 1.0.
+# Update from 0.8.4 to 1.0 (resubmission)

-submission after review process with JOSS. no user facing changes
+switched from citEntry to bibentry

 ## Downstream dependencies